-The color of the first pixel that you click when you define an editable area by using the Lasso and Magic wand mask tools.
+The color of the first pixel that you click when you define a mask.
 This color is used by the tolerance value to set the sensitivity of the color detection in color masks.

 segment

 The line or curve between nodes in a curve object.